 Why Is There a Large Gap Between My Breasts After Breast Augmentation?

 The amount of dissection of the pectoralis muscle can be adjusted based on the desired ultimate positioning of the implant.
-Many women have a large space between the two breasts which makes the final cleavage line seem too wide and separated.
-In these patients, I typically discuss subfascial breast augmentation which will provide improved closeness of the breasts/implants because they will not be placed below already far apart muscles.
+Many women have a large space between the two breasts, which makes the final cleavage line seem too wide and separated.
+In these patients, I typically discuss subfascial breast augmentation, which will provide improved closeness of the breasts and implants because they will not be placed below muscles that are already too far apart.

 For patients who have extremely close breasts pre-op, I am very cautious when dissecting the medial/inferior pec attachments to ensure that the implants don’t sit too close to each other.

-Additionally, breast implant selection plays a key role in maximizing breast aesthetics as narrow and highly projected implants will potentially expose an underlying large gap even more, almost making the situation worse.
-Appropriate implant width selection is critical in order to either camouflage a large gap or to NOT highlight it even more.
+Additionally, breast implant selection plays a key role in maximizing breast aesthetics.
+Narrow and highly projected implants will potentially expose an underlying large gap even more, almost making the situation worse.
+Appropriate implant width selection is critical in order to either camouflage a large gap or NOT highlight it even more.

 Discussing these and other technical aspects of breast augmentation is crucial during the initial consultation.
 Patients should have an understanding of their own anatomy prior to surgery and more importantly, the plastic surgeon should be able to create a customized surgical plan which will take the anatomy into consideration with the ultimate goal of having the patient wake up from surgery with beautiful breasts.

-To schedule a consultation with one of our board-certified plastic surgeons, call our office at (480) 423-1973 or request a consultation.
-Click to learn more about Dr. Sigalove and to see his before and after gallery.
+To schedule a consultation with Dr. Sigalove or another of our board-certified plastic surgeons near Scottsdale, AZ, call our office at (480) 423-1973 or request a consultation.